-Following this second round of consultation we will develop a detailed design for the substation layout, including proposed locations for buildings, access routes and working areas.
+Following the first round of consultation we will develop a detailed design for the substation layout, including locations for buildings, access routes and working areas.
 We will publish a report summarising the feedback received and how this has influenced our proposals.

-We will carry out a detailed Environmental Impact Assessment before we finalise our proposals and submit a planning application under the Town and Country Planning (Scotland) Act 1997 (as amended) to both Fife Council and Clackmannanshire Council.
+We will carry out a detailed Environmental Impact Assessment, and hold further consultation, before we finalise our proposals and submit a planning application under the Town and Country Planning (Scotland) Act 1997 (as amended) to both Fife Council and Clackmannanshire Council.
 This is because the proposed site is within the Fife Council area, while the proposed access route from the A876 is within the Clackmannanshire Council area.